danburzo/grunt-recipes/grunt-recipes.md

 		}
 	}

+Let's run this to see what happens:

+	grunt handlebars

-This will take all the files with a `.hbs` extension from the `templates` folder and all its subfolders and merge them into a single file called `templates.js`, which looks something like this:
+Grunt will take all files with a `.hbs` extension from the `templates` folder and all its subfolders and merge them into a single file called `templates.js`, which looks something like this:

 [[ INSERT CODE EXAMPLE ]]

+You can now include a single file in your HTML:

+	<script type='text/javascript' src='js/templates.js'></script>

+and in your JavaScript code, you access the templates as follows:

+	var personTemplate = JST['person']; // presto!

+#### More customization

+In real life, you'll probably want to add the templates under your application's namespace -- something like `MyApp.Templates` -- instead of `JST`.
+This is done using the `namespace` option:

+	handlebars: {
+		options: {
+			namespace: 'MyApp.Templates'
+		},
+		all: {
+			files: {
+				"js/templates.js": ["templates/**/*.hbs"]
+			}
+		}
+	}

+Let's also configure how template names are generated for each file, using the `processName` option.
+We define a function which takes one argument (the file path) and returns the string to use as the template name:

+	options: {
+		processName: function(filePath) {

+			// split path at slash, hyphen and space var parts = filePath.split(/[\/\-\s]/);

+			// capitalize each part, starting from the second for (var i = 1; i < parts.length; i++) {
+				parts[i] = parts[i].charAt(0).toUpperCase() + parts[i].substr(1);
+			}

+			// restore the string and return it return parts.join('');
+		}
+	}

+In the example above, we're transforming the template path into a camel-case name:

+	templates/product/detail.hbs -> 'productDetail'

+### Take five

+In this recipe, we made Handlebars templates better in terms of speed and maintainability.
+In fact, if you install Handlebars syntax highlighting in your favorite editor (I use Sublime Text), you'll get even more clarity by keeping your templates in separate `.hbs` files.

 ### Files, in-depth